mautic/user-documentation/docs/configuration/settings.rst

 * **Google Analytics ID** - Enter your Google Analytics ID and select the options you’d like to use the pixel for.

-* **Enabled on your tracking page** - Select Yes to have Mautic append the Google Analytics script to the Mautic tracking code to track pages where the tracking code exists.
+* **Enabled on your tracking landing page** - Select Yes to have Mautic append the Google Analytics script to the Mautic tracking code to track Landing Pages where the tracking code exists.

 * **Enabled on Mautic landing page** - Select Yes to have Mautic add the Google Analytics script to Mautic landing pages.

-* **Enabled IP Anonymization** - For subscribers sensitive to GDPR or other data privacy laws and regulations, select Yes to anonymize the IP address of web visitors before sending it to Google Analytics.*
+* **Enabled IP Anonymization** - For subscribers sensitive to General Data Protection Regulation or other data privacy laws and regulations, select Yes to anonymize the IP address of web visitors before sending it to Google Analytics.*

 Report settings
 ***************